-Thai authorities seek to censor coverage of student protests
+Thai authorities crack down as student protests grow nationwide

-BANGKOK (AP) — Thailand’s embattled prime minister said Monday that there were no plans to extend a state of emergency outside the capital, even as student-led protests calling for him to leave office spread around the country.
-Police, however, indicated they were working to censor coverage of the demonstrations.
+BANGKOK (AP) — Thai authorities worked Monday to stem a growing tide of protests calling for the prime minister to resign by threatening to censor news coverage, raiding a publishing house and attempting to block the Telegram messaging app used by demonstrators.

-Prime Minister Prayuth Chan-ocha’s government has already issued a decree that bans public gatherings of more than four people in Bangkok, outlaws news said to affect national security and gives authorities broad power to detain people.
+The efforts by Prime Minister Prayuth Chan-ocha’s government to drain the student-led protests of support and the ability to organize comes as demonstrations have grown in the capital and spread around the country, despite an emergency decree, which bans public gatherings of more than four people in Bangkok, outlaws news said to affect national security and gives authorities broad power to detain people.

-None of that has been able to keep the mostly young protesters from gathering en masse across Bangkok the past five days to push their demands, which also include constitutional changes and reform of the monarchy.
-On Sunday, rallies spread to at least a dozen provinces outside Bangkok.

-Prayuth told reporters the state of emergency will remain only in Bangkok for now.

-“I want to ask them for a few things: Don’t destroy the government and private properties and don’t touch the monarchy,” Prayuth said of the demonstrators.

-Nevertheless, police said Monday that there were pushing forward with ways to flex their power, including seeking to invoke censorship measures to restrict reporting on the protests.
+Thousands of mostly young protesters massed in northern Bangkok on Monday evening, as they have in various locations in the capital over the past six days to push their demands, including a controversial call for reform of the monarchy.
+At one point, they raised their arms in unison and flashed a three-fingered salute, a sign of resistance borrowed from “The Hunger Games” movie series.
+As night fell, they held their cellphones up, and the points of light dotted the crowd.

+Elsewhere, protesters gathered outside a prison where more than a dozen demonstrators were being held.

+With protests continuing, a top official with the National Broadcasting and Telecommunications Commission confirmed reports that the agency had been ordered to block access to the messaging app Telegram.
+Suthisak Tantayothin said it was talking with internet service providers about doing so, but so far the encrypted messaging app favored by many demonstrators around the world was still available in the country.

+Police also searched the office of a publishing house that handles books by Thai and foreign scholars with sometimes controversial perspectives.
+Same Sky publishing house said police took away copies of three titles that had been sold at a recent book fair in a bundle it called Monarchy Studies, and asked their publisher to come for questioning at their station.

-Deputy police spokesman Kissana Phataracharoen confirmed that police are forwarding a request to the appropriate agencies to take action against information providers that give what he called “distorted information” that can cause unrest and confusion in society.
+Deputy police spokesman Kissana Phataracharoen also confirmed an order signed by the chief of police that could allow officials to block access to news sites that give what he called “distorted information.”

 Under existing laws, the National Broadcasting and Telecommunications Commission and the Ministry of Digital Economy and Society are empowered to ban broadcasts and block internet content.
 Police themselves can also do so under the emergency decree, which went into effect Oct.
-15, a day after protesters heckled a royal motorcade in once unthinkable scene in a country where the monarchy is protected by strict laws and treated with reverence.
+15.

-Kissana spoke after a leaked copy of the censorship request, officially termed an order, circulated on social media.

-The order, dated Oct.
-16 and signed by the chief of police, calls for blocking access to the online sites of Voice TV, The Reporters, The Standard, Prachatai, and Free Youth, and removing their existing content.
+Kissana spoke after a leaked copy of the censorship request circulated on social media.
+The order calls for blocking access to the online sites of Voice TV, The Reporters, The Standard, Prachatai, and Free Youth, and removing their existing content.
 It also proposes a ban on Voice TV’s over-the-air digital broadcasts.

 All the outlets have been broadcasting live coverage of the protests.
 Voice TV and Prachatai are openly sympathetic to the protest movement, and Free Youth is a student protest organization.
 As of Monday, none had been blocked.
 At least one local cable TV provider, however, has been censoring international news broadcasts during their segments on the Thai protests.